 To begin, try cutting off food from 8 p.m. to 8 a.m. — so you only eat your dinner and then breakfast, with no nibbles in between.
 As you feel more comfortable and your body adjusts, you can increase this fasting time by an hour every week until you reach 16.

 The Beginner's Guide to 16:8 Fasting for Weight Loss

 Get more details on the benefits of intermittent fasting and get four expert tips on how to start a 16:8 diet.

 If the way we lose weight is by consuming fewer calories than what we burn, then restricting our intake makes sense, right?

-Well, yes, but only to a point, says Dueñas, who notes that severely restricting calories — to less than 1,200 per day for women or 1,500 for men — actually causes our bodies to hold onto fat (since it's a valuable energy reserve) and break down muscle.
+Well, yes, but only to a point, says Dueñas, who notes that severely restricting calories — to less than between 1,200 and 1,500 — actually causes our bodies to hold onto fat (since it's a valuable energy reserve) and break down muscle.
 This slows down metabolism and will leave you feeling hungry, exhausted and more susceptible to colds and flus, since your immune system is compromised, she adds.

 According to the experts, the "magic number" of calories to trim from your daily diet is between 500 and 750.
 Since a pound of fat equals 3,500 calories, that deficit should lead to between 1 and 1.5 pounds of weight loss each week.